 De-initialise the DAC making its pin available for other uses.

 Generate a pseudo-random noise signal.
 A new random sample is written to the DAC output at the given frequency.

 Generate a triangle wave.
-The value on the DAC output changes at the given frequency, and the frequency of the repeating triangle wave itself is 2048 times smaller.
+The value on the DAC output changes at the given frequency and ramps through the full 12-bit range (up and down).
+Therefore the frequency of the repeating triangle wave itself is 8192 times smaller.

 Direct access to the DAC output.
 The minimum value is 0.
 The maximum value is 2**``bits``-1, where